 - The depreciation in rupee has come as a benefit for students who are about to initiate repaying their education loan after completing their studies and getting a job overseas that pays in dollars.
 They will be happy all the way with the bank, because they will require to pay less due to the declining rupee.

 - Those students who have already paid the education fee either from their own pockets or by loans will not be affected from the exchange rate fluctuations as they will repay in rupee through the contracted EMI procedure.

-Influence of Weak Rupee on Education Loans – It May Only Get Worse
+Influence of Weak Rupee on Education Loans – Getting Worse

 |Leading Education Loan Providers (Click to Apply)|